 "Sure.
 Yeah," said Albus, shaking off his brooding thoughts.

-He drew his wand and pointed at the parchment, searching his memory for the words of the charm.
+He drew his wand and pointed it at the parchment, searching his memory for the right words.

 Black markings flowed across the parchment, shaping themselves into words.